jmcnamara/XlsxWriter/docs/html/_sources/tutorial02.txt

 .. code-block:: python
    :emphasize-lines: 7-15, 32, 36-37

     from xlsxwriter.workbook import Workbook

     # Create a workbook and add a worksheet.
     workbook = Workbook('Expenses02.xlsx')
     worksheet = workbook.add_worksheet()

     # Add a bold format to use to highlight cells.
     bold = workbook.add_format({'bold': True})

     # Add a number format for cells with money.
     money = workbook.add_format({'num_format': '$#,##0'})

-    # Write some data header.
+    # Write some data headers.
     worksheet.write('A1', 'Item', bold)
     worksheet.write('B1', 'Cost', bold)

     # Some data we want to write to the worksheet.
     expenses = (
         ['Rent', 1000],